 It takes time for people to accept, and ultimately buy into, your change.
 To successfully implement a significant change, communicate early and often with your stakeholder groups.
 The importance of stakeholder commitment can't be overstated.

-Our team often thinks about the process of engaging stakeholders in terms of Head, Heart, and Hands.
+We consider the process of engaging stakeholders in terms of Head, Heart, and Hands.

 - Frequent targeted communications help the head to understand, intellectually, why the change is necessary.